FreneticLLC/FreneticDocs/README.md

 - Connect to server address (or `localhost`) at port `8051`.
 - That's all, folks!

+### Other things to configure

+- Create a `config/docs_homepage.html` to contain homepage HTML data.
+- Create your own docs logo and favicon

 ### Editing

 - Primary editing should be done in VS Code.
 Requires OmniSharp-VS Code 1.6.0-beta6 or higher.